-A business typically includes its ending accounts receivable balance in various reports, but there are also situations in which the average accounts receivable figure is more appropriate.
+The average accounts receivable figure is needed in certain situations to avoid measurement problems.
+A business typically includes its ending accounts receivable balance in various reports, but there are situations in which this yields incorrect results.

 The problems with using the ending accounts receivable balance include:

 - The last day of the month tends to be the day with the highest accounts receivable balance.

 - The accounts receivable balance may vary massively by month, since sales may be seasonal.

 - If you are reporting accounts receivable only on an annual basis, then the only date used will be the year-end figure; since many companies structure their fiscal years to correspond with their lowest business levels, this means that the year-end accounts receivable balance may be well toward the low end of what a company actually experiences over the course of a year.

 - A single account receivable amount on a specific day may be inordinately high or low, just because a single large invoice may have been paid too early or too late.

 Given these issues, it makes sense to instead calculate an average accounts receivable balance.

 When you calculate an average accounts receivable balance, it is easiest to use the month-end balance for each month measured, simply because this information is always recorded in the balance sheet, and so is always available in the accounting records.
 As just noted, this means that the average amount may be somewhat high.
 Still, it is the most accessible information, especially if you are compiling information from previous months or years where the receivable balance for other dates of the month simply is not available.